Question 48·Hard·Boundaries

 Check the choices for any options that create double or nested dashes.

-Eliminate choices with extra dashes
+Eliminate choices with extra internal punctuation

 Decide between comma vs. no comma inside the dashed phrase